Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Introduction

 \section{Introduction}

-Under transient electric and magnetic excitations, superconducting magnets exhibit loss~\cite{campbell1982general}, field distortions~\cite{aleksa2004vector}, and differential inductance~\cite{marinozzi2015effect, ravaioli2016modeling}.
-These effects must be simulated accurately to compute the load on cryogenic systems, the temperature and stability margins, and the field errors.
-Moreover, an accurate description of the transient effects and a detailed understanding of their dynamics is crucial for the design of efficient and robust quench protection systems, in particular for novel quench protection ideas that rely on inducing a high current or field change rate in magnets in order to rapidly transition a large part of them to the normal state~\cite{Ravaioli2025Shift, mulder2023external, ravaioli2023optimizing}.
+Under transient electric and magnetic excitations, superconducting magnets exhibit loss~\cite{campbell1982general}, field distortions~\cite{aleksa2004vector}, and changing inductance~\cite{marinozzi2015effect, ravaioli2016modeling}.
+These effects must be simulated accurately to compute the load on cryogenic systems, the temperature and stability margins, and the field errors~\cite{aleksa2004vector, bottura2006stability, willering2008stability, breschi2017analysis}.
+Moreover, an accurate description of the transient effects and a detailed understanding of their dynamics is crucial for the design of efficient and robust quench protection systems, in particular for novel quench protection ideas that rely on inducing a high current or field change rate in magnets via external excitation coils in order to rapidly transition a large part of them to the normal state~\cite{Ravaioli2025Shift, mulder2023external, ravaioli2023optimizing}.

 Computing the transient magnetic response of superconducting magnets is, however, challenging for two main reasons.
 The first reason is that superconducting magnets wound from Rutherford cables are multi-scale structures.
 The cables contain typically 20-40 strands, compressed and transposed together.
 Each strand is a composite structure made of tens to thousands of superconducting filaments twisted and embedded in a normal conducting matrix.
 The transposition of the strands and twist of the filaments give rise to non-trivial three-dimensional (3D) inter-strand (IS) and inter-filament (IF) coupling current dynamics.
 The second reason is that the behavior of superconducting cables is strongly nonlinear.
 Indeed, the hysteretic response of superconductors combined with the IS and IF coupling dynamics leads to rate-dependent hysteretic magnetization and loss~\cite{campbell1982general}.